Mentors4EDU/New-Field/README.md

      Supersingular elliptic curve isogeny cryptography
      Symmetric key quantum resistance

 This variation would be Merkle based inspired by my current Hardware cryptography solution for classical computing i.e. HippaSafe2.0 and utilize theoretical hashing.
 For offset N = -1, you are set with the lowest value of -∞.
-I wanted to make a non-existant sequence for hashing sort of inspired by Bernoulli numbers.
+I wanted to make a non-existent sequence for hashing sort of inspired by Bernoulli numbers.